conersteen19/saturn/cpp_notes.md

 	Return return_type
 }
 ```
 C++ isn’t bright and will forget functions after they are used.
-This can be fixed by having function prototypes with the first line of the function but no contents, telling the compiler the code for that function is coming
+This can be fixed by having function prototypes with the first line of the function but no contents, telling the compiler the code for that function is coming:
 ```cpp
 Return_type name (input_type input_name);
 ```